leap-hri/leap-hri.github.io/index.md

 **When**: March 13, 2023.
 14:00-18:00 Central European Time (CET)

-**Where**: Hybrid, as part of the 18th ACM/IEEE International Conference on Human-Robot Interaction (HRI 2023)
+**Where**: Hybrid (in Stockholm and online), as part of the 18th ACM/IEEE International Conference on Human-Robot Interaction (HRI 2023)

 <!-- [Register for HRI 2023 here!](https://humanrobotinteraction.org/2023/) -->